aws-samples/amazon-ec2-mssql-workshop/workshop/content/Lab-2-MSSQL-WIN/Storage layer.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html

 {{% notice tip %}}
 Burst capability: since we use volumes below 1 TB, each ebs can burst to 3K IOPS up to 30 mins a day.
-You can get a peak at 12K IOPS 30 mins a day (which can be usefull when you have ETL job that run only about 1 hour a day for example, or a olap cube transformation)
+You can get a peak at 12K IOPS for 30 mins a day (which can be useful when you have ETL job that only runs for about 1 hour a day for example, or an olap cube transformation)
 {{% /notice %}}

 ## Temp DB configuration

-1. Connect to the instances, with admin user (of the managed AD)
+1. Connect to the instances, with admin user (of the AWS Managed AD)

 1. Open SSMS , Click on new query: